20lives/dmote/doc/options.md

 ##### Section `north`

-Throughout the program, “north” refers to the side of a key facing directly away from the user, barring yaw.
+As explained [elsewhere](intro.md), “north” refers to the side facing away from the user, barring yaw.

 This section describes the shape of the wall on the north side of the keyboard.
 There are identical sections for the other cardinal directions.